 GT Gold’s flagship Tatogga project hosts the Saddle South and Saddle North discoveries, located in the Golden Triangle district of the province of British Columbia, Canada.

 GT Gold’s 46,827 hectare flagship property, Tatogga, is located in northern B.C. west of the village of Iskut, and directly accessible from paved highway 37.
-The primary target area of interest on the property is Saddle, comprised of a new, high-grade epithermal gold-silver discovery achieved at the Saddle South prospect in summer 2017, and a very large new copper-gold + silver porphyry intrusive discovered nearby at Saddle North at the close of the same year.
+The primary target area of interest on the property is Saddle, comprised of a high-grade epithermal gold-silver discovery achieved at the Saddle South prospect in summer 2017, and a very large new copper-gold + silver porphyry intrusive discovered nearby at Saddle North at the close of the same year.
 The Saddle discoveries emerged following successive soil and rock sampling programs carried out by GT Gold’s wholly-owned exploration subsidiary New Chris Minerals Ltd. in 2013, 2014 and 2016, coupled with geophysics in 2017.

 A third target of merit on the Tatogga property, Pass Gossan, is located seven kilometres southwest of Saddle.
 This target was also developed by New Chris Minerals Ltd. through soil geochemical sampling programs carried out in 2012 and 2013, the results of which revealed a strong, 1,200 metre long copper anomaly.
 Sampling at the time also revealed a gold and related pathfinder element (Zn, Pb, As, Ag) anomaly, informally called Valleyside, spanning the mouth of the Pass Creek valley.
 Although initially interpreted as primarily a copper prospect, follow-up prospecting and sampling carried out over this area in the summer of 2017 returned encouraging assays from grab samples, including local high-grade gold (highs to 14.6 g/t Au), silver (highs to 995 g/t Ag) and copper (highs to 4.15% Cu).
 These results suggest the combined Pass Gossan–Valleyside target area may be analogous to Saddle, possibly encompassing mineralized porphyry intrusives and epithermal-style precious and base metals mineralization.